-Shenita Binns and her daughter Ysrael Binns of Atlanta, Georgia, participate in a “Freedom Friday March” protest at Martin Luther King, Jr. Memorial Aug.
-6 in Washington, DC.
+Shenita Binns and her daughter Ysrael Binns of Atlanta, Georgia, participate in a “Freedom Friday March” protest at Martin Luther King, Jr. Memorial on Aug.
+6, 2021 in Washington, D.C.
 Activists continued to demonstrate for voting rights on the 56th anniversary of the signing of the Voting Rights Act and urged the U.S. Senate “to end the filibuster so we can pass legislation to solve the urgent crises confronting our nation, voting rights, DC statehood, and reparations.”
 (Photo by Alex Wong / Getty Images)

 WASHINGTON — Senate Majority Leader Chuck Schumer said that the Senate will act as soon as Wednesday to attempt to again pass voting rights legislation.